-The unaudited pro forma consolidated statements of income for the fiscal year ended March 27, 2020 and for the three-month period ended June 26, 2020 are based upon the historical financial statements included elsewhere in this prospectus.
-The unaudited pro forma consolidated statements of income give effect to the PSL Divestiture and the transfer of the Sanken products distribution business to PSL as if each had occurred on March 30, 2019 (the first day of the fiscal year ended March 27, 2020).
-No pro forma consolidated balance sheet is presented as these transactions are already included in our unaudited consolidated balance sheet as of June 26, 2020.
+The unaudited pro forma consolidated balance sheet as of June 26, 2020 and the unaudited pro forma consolidated statements of income for the fiscal year ended March 27, 2020 and the three-month period ended June 26, 2020 are based upon the historical financial statements included elsewhere in this prospectus.
+The unaudited pro forma consolidated statements of income give effect to the PSL Divestiture, the transfer of the Sanken products distribution business to PSL, the Refinancing, and our incurrence of \$325.0 million of debt under the Term Loan Facility in connection with the Recapitalization and our use of \$ of the net proceeds of this offering to repay borrowings thereunder as if each had occurred on March 30, 2019 (the first day of the fiscal year ended March 27, 2020).